 - 10. Right click on one of the views and select Link Camera... from the pop up menu.
-(If you are on a Mac with no right mouse button, you can perform the same operation with the menu option $Tools \rightarrow Add$ Camera Link....)

-- 11. Click in a second view.
+(If you are on a Mac with no right mouse button, you can perform the same operation with the menu option Tools → Add Camera Link....) - 11.
+Click in the second view.

-- 12. Try moving the camera in each view.
+12. Try moving the camera in each view.

 Voilà!
 The two cameras are linked; each will follow the other.
 With the cameras linked, we can make some comparisons between the two views.
-Click the $\overset{\checkmark}{4}$ button to get a straight-on view of the cross section.
+Click the the button to get a straight-on view of the cross section and zoom in a bit.